RyouZhang/noir/README.md

 # nori
-A python web service sample base on aiohttp, for python 3.5+
+A python fast web service base on aiohttp and uvloop, for python 3.5+

 ## Dependent
 - uvloop